 Brösel: And I said, "Werner, don't do that!"
 But HE doesn't listen.

 Wonder Woman, in the old days, would say "Suffering Sappho!"
-This was writer Charles Moulton's tongue-in-cheek Take That to Moral Guardians who claimed she was secretly a lesbian.
-She also said "Great Aphrodite" and "Merciful Minerva!"
+This was writer Charles Moulton's tongue-in-cheek Take That! to Moral Guardians who claimed she was secretly a lesbian, and it fell out of use when Moulton left the book.
+She had about a half dozen similar exclamations that lasted her throughout the Silver Age, though, including "Great Hera!", "Thunderbolts of Jove!", "Neptune's Trident!", and "Shades of Pluto!"
 Nowadays she is more likely to say "Great Hera!" or "Holy Hera!"

 Xadhoom may had transformed herself in a Physical God and spent every minute of each day from then to avenge her race,but she never forgot when she was simply Xado,a scientist that loved dancing.
 Her battlecry is :"Let's dance!".